web-scheme/web-scheme.github.io/docs/intro.md

 serving binary responses to Scheme-coded requests,
 Or, everything could just be compiled to native, etc.

-In Wasm world, app stores are just CDNs, from which software can be "installed" primarily into web caches, everything sandboxed and performant, and sophisticated FFI means a single ecosystem for universal libraries.
-Scheme's knack for symbolic manipulation and fluid line between data and code fit into this world better than many would have hoped.

 ## Intro to Lisp

 If you don't know anything about Lisp,